 h.
 Will the proposed action generate or emit methane (includent landfills, composting facilities)?
 If Yes: i.
 Estimate methane generation in tons/year (metric): ii.
-Describe any methane capture, control or elimination methane. ☐Yes ☑ No electricity, flaring): i.
-Will the proposed action result in the release of air polluta quarry or landfill operations?
-If Yes: Describe operations and nature of emissions (e.g., d., d., d., d., d., d., d., d., d., d □Yes ☑ No j.
+Describe any methane capture, control or elimination medelectricity, flaring): easures included in project design (e.g., combustion to ger Yes No -0.
+Will the proposed action result in the release of air pollutary quarry or landfill operations?
+If Yes: Describe operations and nature of emissions (e.g., discount). ∏Yes ∏ No j.
 Will the proposed action result in a substantial increase in new demand for transportation facilities or services?
-If Yes: i.
+If Yes: n traffic above present levels or generate substantial ∏Yes ∏ No i.
 When is the peak traffic expected (Check all that apply) Randomly between hours of to ii.
-For commercial activities only, projected number of true.): Morning Evening Weekend Yes .
-No iii.
-Parking spaces: Existing isting roads, creation of new roads or change in existing available within 1⁄2 mile of the proposed site? portation or accommodations for use of hybrid, electric □Yes□No k.
-Will the proposed action (for commercial or industrial proposed for energy?
-If Yes: i.
-Estimate annual electricity demand during operation of the initial annual electricity for the project other): iii.
-Will the proposed action require a new, or an upgrade, to the initial annual electricity for the project other): the proposed action:ct (e.g., on-site renewable, via grid ☐Yes No /local utility, or ☐Yes No Hours of operation.
+For commercial activities only, projected number of tru : iii.
+Parking spaces: Existing □Yes□No ccess, describe: vi.
+Are public/private transportation service(s) or facilities avii Will the proposed action include access to public transpor other alternative fueled vehicles?viii.
+Will the proposed action include plans for pedestrian or pedestrian or bicycle routes? portation or accommodations for use of hybrid, electric ☐Yes☐No☐Yes☐No☐Yes☐No k.
+Will the proposed action (for commercial or industrial profor energy?If Yes:i.
+Estimate annual electricity demand during operation of the commercial or industrial proformation. □Yes ☑ No ii.
+Anticipated sources/suppliers of electricity for the project other): ct (e.g., on-site combustion, on-site renewable, via grid/loc cal utility, or iii.
+Will the proposed action require a new, or an upgrade, to o an existing substation? □Yes□ No I. Hours of operation.
 Answer all items which apply. i.
-During Construction: ii.
-During Operations: Monday - Friday: 24-hr/day (equipmer Saturday: 24-hr/day (equipmer Sunday: 24-hr/day (equipmer Holidays: 24-hr/day (equipmer nt only) nt only)
+During Construction: Monday - Friday: Saturday: Saturday: Holidays: Holidays: ii.
+During Operations: Monday - Friday: 24-hr/day (equipment of the staturday): 24-hr/day (equipment of the staturday) nly)